geshan/geshan.github.com/source/_posts/2019-10-20-get-laravel-6-running-on-google-cloud-run-step-by-step-with-ci.markdown

 git push origin docker
 ```

-As a bonus it will run the Laravel default test on the push, like you can see below:
+As a bonus it will run the Laravel default test on the push like you can see below:

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/laravel6-on-google-cloud-run/08test-running-gh.jpg" title="On each push PHP unit test will run" alt="On each push PHP unit tests will run">